 But how do these companies stack up in a side-by-side comparison?
 Do they perform the same functions?

 In short, HubSpot, in addition to social media marketing, allows brands to leverage their tools to monitor the entire process of attracting and converting potential buyers; Hootsuite, on the other hand, enables brands to dominate in the domain of social media marketing but doesn’t offer as many tools as HubSpot does.

 This article will compare the two companies so that you don’t have to, clarifying their similarities and differences and making it easy for you to decide which one your brand would benefit more from using.

 Side by Side Comparison

 First, it’s crucial to have a basic understanding of these two companies.

-Hootsuite focuses primarily on allowing you to manage your social media effectively and efficiently, offering a substantial number of valuable features to help drive engagement and monitor your various accounts.
+Hootsuite focuses primarily on allowing you to manage your social media effectively and efficiently, offering many valuable features to help drive engagement and monitor your various accounts.